 Rev. Bob Goodin introduced The Rev. Doug Paulson, Director of Seafarers Ministry.

 Rev. Paulson thanked those in the Presbytery who have supported the Seafarers Ministry.
 The Rev. Norbert Mokros was the Founding Director in 1964 and the ministry began in 1969.
-It is based on hospitality, offering assistance and frienship and draws near to those on foreign ships.
+It is based on hospitality, offering assistance and friendship and draws near to those on foreign ships.

 They have two vans to pick up the sailors to bring them to the center which is based at St. Clements Catholic Church.
 The men, and now a few women, especially like to go shopping, to use the WiFi to get in touch with family at home and just generally like to get off the ship for awhile.